 Gary is often asked to consult as an educator.
 He has taught financial concepts in Mexico, Singapore, Hong Kong, Taiwan and the United States.

 As a Certified Financial Planner™ (CFP®), Gary has distinguished himself as a reputable and trusted investor advocate.
-He writes commentary for ETF Expert, Seeking Alpha and The Street.
-Gary’s participation on local and national radio has spanned more than a decade, and he currently hosts the ETF Expert Show.
+He writes commentary for ETF Expert, Seeking Alpha, The Street and TalkMarkets.
+Gary’s participation on local and national radio has spanned more than two decades, and he currently hosts the ETF Expert Show.

 Gary is a “good sport” when his wife, Denise, beats him at Scrabble.
-Most of all, Gary takes special pride in a not-so-little energizer… his 19-year old daughter, Wei Elizabeth Gordon.
+Most of all, Gary takes special pride in a not-so-little energizer… his 21-year old daughter, Wei Gordon.

-Dave Fish is Executive Editor for The Moneypaper and co-manager (since 1999) of the MP 63 Fund (Symbol: DRIPX), a fund that invests exclusively in companies that offer Direct Investment (or Dividend Reinvestment) Plans.
-He is also the author of the U.S. Dividend Champions spreadsheet (and PDF), which is updated at the end of each month...and lists companies that have increased their dividend payout for at least 25 consecutive years.
+Dave Fish is the author of the U.S. Dividend Champions spreadsheet (and PDF), which is updated at the end of each month...and lists companies that have increased their dividend payout for at least 25 consecutive years.
 (Separate tabs list "Contenders" that have increased their payouts for 10-24 years and "Challengers" that have increased their payouts for 5-9 years.) http://dripinvesting.org/Tools/Tools.asp

 Please note that I do not read comments posted here, nor respond to messages here.
 I don't have the time.
 If you want my attention, you must seek it directly at my blog.